autolotto/bunnyhop/README.md

 ```
-Plugin1
+Plugin 3
   Plugin 2
-    Plugin 3
+    Plugin 1
        Engine
-    Plugin 3
+    Plugin 1
   Plugin 2
-Plugin 1
+Plugin 3
 ```

-If it looks like a stack trace, it's because it is.
+If it looks like a call stack, it's because it is.
 The pipeline is functionally composed and plugins have a `next` function to hand off control to the next function in the pipeline (see Custom Plugins) below